freeverseio/laos-public-docs/guides/how-to-without-api/minting.md

 $ node mint-in-batches.js
 ```

-4. Check the `tokenID` generated for each of the minted NFTs.
-These ID can be used....
+4. TODO Check the `tokenID` generated for each of the minted NFTs.
+These ID can be used.... for example... to send it

+5. TODO you can send them (must have contract address, tokenId) --- explain import to MMask and send.
+TODO explain that to show on opensea you stil need broadcasting (link here)

 ## Next Steps

-Now that you know how to mint NFTs, you can proceed to [Evolve NFTs](/guides/how-to-without-api/evolving) to update their metadata and properties.
+Minted NFTs can be evolved by the owner of the LAOS sibling collection and traded...
+TODO: reference both options here (evolve and broadcast)